+Chapter 4

-Chapter 4 Proposition of the final system
+Proposition of the final system

-The construction of the final system, that is supposed to be employed for real radioastronomy observations is described in this chapter.
-It is mainly a theoretical analysis of the data handling systems.
-Realization of the described ideas might be possible as a part of our future development after we fully evaluate and test the current trial design.
+The construction of the final system, which is supposed to be employed for real radioastronomy observations, is described in this chapter.
+It deals mainly with the theoretical analysis of the data handling systems.
+The implementation of the described ideas might be possible as part of our future development after we fully evaluate and test the current trial design.

-The system requires proper handling of huge amounts of data and either huge and fast storage capacity is needed to store the captured signal data, or enormous computational power is required for online data processing and filtering.
-Several hardware approaches currently exist and are in use for data processing problem handling.
-Either powerful multi gigahertz CPUs, GPUs, FPGAs, or specially constructed ASICs are used for this task.
+The system requires proper handling of huge amounts of data.
+Either a huge and fast storage capacity is needed to store the captured signal data, or an enormous computational power is required for the online data processing and filtering.
+Several hardware approaches currently exist and are in use for the data processing problem handling.
+Either powerful multi-gigahertz CPUs, GPUs, FPGAs, or specially constructed ASICs are used for this task.